jakubfijol/ResearchProjectApp/README.md

 # ResearchProjectApp
-> This is a backend app which helps manage research projects.
+> This is a backend app which helps to manage research projects.

 ## Table of Contents
 * [Technologies Used](#technologies-used)